-Performance Indicators for Feature Condition Attribute Attribute rationale and other comments Specified limits A1.
+dicators for Feature Condition Attribute Attribute rationale and other comments Specified limits A1.
 Extent of The extent should not fall below the area mapped in 1996.
 Upper limit: None (but is naturally upland as The maximum extent is governed by the underlying limited). woodland geology and soil types.
 Lower limit: 18 ha A2.
 Should be present in the following units: Upper limit: none Distribution Blaen Nedd: Units BN7, BN8, BN9.
-Lower limit: Significant presence Distribution Dyffrynoedd Nedd a Mellte: DNM2, DNM4, DNM9, DNM11, in all units indicated in adjoining DNM16 column.
-A2 Canany Upper limit: 100% A3.
-Canopy Continuous canopy cover to be met with in at least 90% of cover samples over the whole site.
+Lower limit.
+Significant presence Distribution Dyffrynoedd Nedd a Mellte: DNM2, DNM4, DNM9, DNM11, in all units indicated in adjoining DNM16 column.
+A3.
+Canopy Continuous canopy cover to be met with in at least 90% of Upper limit: 100% cover samples over the whole site.
 Lower limit: 90% A4.
-Canopy The canopy and understorey composition will consist of at Upper limit: None composition least 95% native woody species typical of the habitat in at Lower limit: 90% and least 90% of samples over the whole site. understorey composition T. I 11 P 2 N A5.
+Canopy The canopy and understorey composition will consist of at Upper limit: None composition least 95% native woody species typical of the habitat in at Lower limit: 90% and least 90% of samples over the whole site. understorey ' composition A5.
 To be met in at least 50% of significant gaps in canopy.
 Upper limit: None Regeneration Such gaps should be recorded at each monitoring visit.
-Lower limit: Presence of viable Gaps should be created naturally and a more varied age saplings at least 1.5m high within structure should develop.
+Lower limit: Presence of viable regeneration Gaps should be created naturally and a more varied age saplings at least 1.5m high within structure should develop.
 Evidence of regeneration 10-15 years of gap appearing. elsewhere on the site would be a positive sign that any grazing is sufficiently low.
 There should also be a note made of regeneration of non-native species like sycamore, beech or conifers.
-11 A6.
+A6.
 Woodland To be met in at least 75% of samples Upper limit: None structure over the site as a whole.
 Lower limit: Presence of understorey and field layer, consisting of locally native species.
 A7.
-Deadwood To be met in at least 50% of samples Upper limit: None over the site as a whole.
-Lower limit: Presence of standing and/or fallen deadwood with a minimum diameter of 20cm and minimum length of 2m.
+Deadwood To be met in at least 50% of samples Upper limit: None Ar.
+Deadwood over the site as a whole.
+Lower limit: Presence of standing Over the site as a whole. and/or fallen deadwood with a minimum diameter of 20cm and minimum length of 2m.
 A8.
 Ground At least 80% of woodland flora the cover of typical ground Upper limit: None flora flora woodland plants is 30%.
-Ferns should be common Lower limit: 30 % cover 10 (see definitions - may need refining).
-11 P 11 N A9.
+Ferns should be common Lower limit: 30 % cover (see definitions - may need refining).
+A9.
 Bryophytes are often abundant in this type of woodland, but Upper limit: None Bryophytes are not as important a component in defining the woodland Lower limit: 80% of woodland and lichens types as they are in defining 'sessile oakwood'.
-However, ground cover in core areas should the two woodland types often grow in close proximity and it have 50 % cover of typical may be sensible to treat the upland ash woodland in the bryophytes (provisional). same manner as for the sessile oakwood until limits can be refined following further study and monitoring.
+However, ground cover in core areas should the two woodland types often grow in close proximity and it have 50 % cover of typical may be sensible to treat the upland ash woodland in the bryophytes (provisional). same manner as for the sessile oakwood until limits can be bryopriytes (provisional). refined following further study and monitoring.
 Typical ground covering species should be present at high cover in about 80%? of the woodland.
-The range of scarcer species of bryophyte and lichens should continue to have Performance In viable populations. dicators for Factors Affecting the Feature Factor Factor rationale and other comments Operational Limits F1.
-Livestock Grazing to the extent practiced routinely by the farming Upper limit: grazing levels likely to grazing community prevents regeneration of woodland and be in the region of 0.1 LSU/ha/yr or grazing damages the field layer.
+The range of scarcer species of bryophyte and lichens should continue to have viable populations.
+Performance In dicators for Factors Affecting the Feature Factor Factor rationale and other comments Operational Limits F1.
+Livestock Grazing to the extent practiced routinely by the farming Upper limit: grazing levels likely to grazing community prevents regeneration of woodland and be in the region of 0.1 LSU/ha/yr or grazing , damages the field layer.
 Cessation of all grazing over a less. long period, however, may be detrimental to the field layer Lower limit: None as these may become shaded out.
-The ideal may be to LOWGI IIIIII.
-NONG mimic the very low level within a natural woodland ecosystem, or to periodically vary grazing pressure.
-It is something that kept under constant review.
-Lavinening har ben miner unisialli leview 1
+The ideal may be to mimic the very low level within a natural woodland